 - Increasing time commitment and financial implications of a college coach to recruit year round.

-- Desire to have more time on campus with their institutional team.
+- Need for more time on campus with their institutional team.

-With this new recruiting calendar you will begin to see fewer showcases and showcase camps during the August 13-October 14, 2017 period, as well as the December – January time frames.
-You will in return, begin to see more camps at coach’s institution during permissible times, throughout the year.
+With this new recruiting calendar you will begin to see fewer showcases and showcase camps during the fall, as well as the December – January time frames.
+In return, you’ll begin to see more camps at coach’s institution during permissible times, throughout the year.

 At the end of the day, if you don’t know the NCAA rules, understanding your kid’s recruiting process and why she isn’t getting to the next level of her process, can be both daunting and disheartening.